 Note you can go full-screen (O opens the options), and there's a two-player mode for head-to-head chaotic madness.

 FREE | Download Forget-Me-Not

 Full Deck Solitaire

-Solitaire is a classic card game that is a great way to while away an hour or two.
-Full Deck Solitaire is a visually gorgeous card game.
-It's also easy to pick up and play.
+Solitaire is a classic card game that's a great way to while away an hour or two.
+Full Deck Solitaire is a visually gorgeous version that's also easy to pick up and play.
 Aside from that it's very much the Solitaire we all know and love.
 A great free addition to the Mac.

 FREE | Download Full Deck Solitaire

 Hearthstone is an online game where you collect cards.
 Sounds boring, but it's got around 40 million players so put your preconceived ideas away.